echabert/ESIPAPCpp/doc/install/Linux.md

 The procedure depends on the linux distribution you are using.

-There are two main ways to install which depends on the linux package manager.
+There are two main ways to perform installation which depends on the linux package manager.

-   - Fedora, CentOS, etc:    command **yum**
+   - Fedora, CentOS, etc:    the command **yum**
-   - Ubuntu, etc: 	     command **apt-get**
+   - Ubuntu, etc: 	     the command **apt-get**

 Those commands will be launched in our **terminal**.

-On Ubuntu-like distribution, we advice to refresh the list of package by typing:
+On Ubuntu-like distribution, we advice to refresh the list of packages by typing:
 ```
 apt-get update
 ```